 Danny Volin

-Danny Volin is J.D. candidate at the University of Kansas School of Law.
+Danny Volin graduated from the University of Kansas School of Law in December 2023.
 Before law school, he graduated from Johns Hopkins University with a MFA in creative writing, Creighton University with a MA in English, and Rockhurst University with a degree in English and philosophy, and worked as a marketing writer.
+He currently works as an environmental lawyer.
 In his free time, Danny enjoys biking, hiking, reading, and running.

 David Halliwell